oracle-livelabs/apex/employee-onboarding/6-create-empon-wf/6-create-empon-wf.md

    ![Create Activity](./images/drag-act.png " ")

-2. Click the newly added **Send Email** and in the Property Editor, enter/select the following:
+2. Click the newly added **Send Email** and in the property editor, enter/select the following:

     - Identification > Name: **Employee Onboarding Email**